 - Wurdee Boluc solar farm and battery – Completed in December 2019, the 300kW solar array supplies about 40 per cent of the water treatment plant’s annual electricity use.
 Coupled with this is a 200 kilowatt-hour, 180kVA battery energy storage system, storing renewable energy and capable of powering the site for two hours.

 - Torquay solar array – We’ve built a 720-panel solar array next to our storage site in Torquay, opposite the new 7-star Salt residential development.
 The array will generate enough electricity to meet the needs of about 80 homes each year.

-In addition to the project above we’re continuing to investigate a range of other renewable energy and waste to energy opportunities.
+We’re continuing to investigate a range of other renewable energy and waste to energy opportunities.